To find out more about our senior managers and the teams that deliver our energy efficiency programmes, look in the relevant sections below.

 Before joining EECA, Greg was responsible for developing a range of new energy technologies at Solid Energy.
 He’s worked in technical and management roles for the petrochemical and gas industries in New Zealand and South Africa.
 Greg holds a Bachelor in Engineering in Chemical Engineering and a Bachelor in Commerce majoring in Business Management.

-Jenny Lackey, General Manager Strategic and Delivery Services
+Jenny Lackey, Group Manager Strategy and Performance Group

 Jenny is currently responsible for strategic planning, communications, marketing and regulatory affairs for EECA.
 Jenny holds a Bachelor of Laws and a Bachelor of Arts (Hons).
 Jenny has held a variety of roles in EECA and has also worked in the Office of the Prime Minister.
 Jenny is a founding member of the Young Energy Professionals’ Network NZ, and is an alumnus of the World Energy Council’s Future Energy Leaders’ programme.